TheAlgorithms/Python/CONTRIBUTING.md

 * contain doctests that test both valid and erroneous input values
 * return all calculation results instead of printing or plotting them

 Algorithms in this repo should not be how-to examples for existing Python packages.
 Instead, they should perform internal calculations or manipulations to convert input values into different output values.
-Those calculations or manipulations can use data types, classes, or functions of existing Python packages but each algorithm in this repo should add unique value.
+Those calculations or manipulations can use data types, classes, or functions of existing Python packages, but each algorithm in this repo should add unique value.

 #### Pre-commit plugin
 Use [pre-commit](https://pre-commit.com/#installation) to automatically format your code to match our coding style: